5T33Z0/OC-Little-Translated/Config Tips & Tricks/README.md

 If the system won't boot despite correct boot and kernel settings and hangs directly at the boot logo without a progress bar, you should change the following settings:

 - **Misc > Security > SecureBootModel** = `Disabled`.
-I always had problems with this when this feature was set to `Default`.
-As soon as you need `Whatevergreen.kext` you can't use this feature.
-So disable it if you have problems booting.
+If you have problems with booting using the`Default` value.
+For security concerns you should check if the chosen mac Model in `SystemProductName`supports Apple's Secure Boot feature, once your system is working.
+Refer to the Documentation.pdf for more details.
 - **Misc > Security > Vault** = `Optional` Disables File Vault.
 Can prevent system boot if it is set to "Secure" but File Vault encryption is not configured at all.
 Because it needs the generation of a key and a hash.

 If your macOS Partion (APFS) is not displayed in Bootpicker, do the following (OpenCore 0.7.2 and newer):